ucoProject/ontology.unifiedcyberontology.org/CONTRIBUTE.md

 ## Ontodocs Auto-Deployment

-Previously, documentation for new releases of *CASE* would have to be manually built using gendocs/ontodocs, in order to deploy documentation via the [CASE website](https://caseontology.org/).
+Previously, documentation for new releases of *CASE*/*UCO* would have to be manually built using gendocs/ontodocs, in order to deploy documentation via the project websites ([CASE](https://caseontology.org/)/[UCO](https://unifiedcyberontology.org)).
 With this repository, building the documentation and deploying it on the web will be a more automated process, and allow for local documentation to be built for necessary cases.

 #### Deployment
-For the deployment of the documentation, we assume this repository is cloned to a Linux server, becoming the directory `/srv/http/case-docs/public/`.
+For the deployment of the documentation, we assume this repository is cloned to a Linux server, becoming the directory `/srv/http/uco-docs/public/`.
 If you clone it to another directory, ensure that any commands which tell you to alter the permissions to the mentioned directory or configuration files that use it are updated.

 ###### Configuration